balajibalasubramaniam/mutationdocker/README.md

 # Output details
 The generated mutants are present in a folder called 'mutants'.
 This folder contains subfolders for each template as mentioned in the MutationTemplates file.

+# Troubleshoot
+Thanks to William (Mike) Turner from NIMBUS lab.
+Here are some isssue that was found and fixed.

+1) It appears that Docker is now default configured to require sudo access.
+Mike suspects it is because they found a security flaw whereby a user without superuser access can actually gain it through a Docker container.

+  Once you add sudo to my docker commands, it runs.

+2) Troubles with running the mutator code:

+  a) “./mutator” did not default to an executable script
+        - Used chmod 775 to make it executable.

+  b) First run of ./mutator as in README, “./mutator -s 7 -n 0 -c PET b747cl.c” resulted in coredump error that “cloc” not found.
+        - Ubuntu VM returns a cloc –version of 1.60
+        - Ran apt-get install cloc within Docker container, got version 1.74, and now the script runs with output below.